 This web site provides access to all Field Education Forms including the MSW and BSW field calendars and attendance time sheets, sixth week plans, end of semester evaluations and manuals.
 New Field instructors will find the Seminar in Field Instruction (SIFI) calendar and application forms and the Field Instructor Social Welfare Experience Form.
 New agencies will find the Field Education Opportunities form which gathers information on new placements.
 The shorter Placement Update form provides agencies a vehicle to update placement information and their annual request for students.
 Field instructors who have supervised students for three of the past five years will also find the Adjunct for Field Education application form.

-In addition, events planned by the Office of Field Education will be posted throughout the academic year.
+Please note that events planned by the Office of Field Education will be posted on the School of Social Welfare website throughout the academic year.